Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 The CDC guidelines state that the minimum interval is two months.

-And CDC guidelines also state that no paperwork is required.
+CDC guidelines also state that no paperwork is required.

-Bonus: Insurance will cover all ACIP approved shots.
+Bonus: Insurance will cover all ACIP-approved shots.

-If you are at CVS, and there is an issue, ask for a manual override.
+If you are at CVS and there is an issue, ask for a manual override.

-Hopefully, they won’t ask questions at all… so just don’t say anything you don’t need to.
+Hopefully, they won’t ask questions at all, so just don’t say anything you don’t need to.

-And while this is not medical advice, this is advice on getting already approved access.
+And while this is not medical advice, this is advice on getting already-approved access.

 These are the two links you’ll need if they ask for a source…